Luxury goods: Art history

-Though often verging on the meaningless in modern marketing, "luxury" remains a legitimate and current technical term in art history for objects that are especially highly decorated to very high standards and use expensive materials.
-The term is especially used for medieval manuscripts to distinguish between practical working books for normal use, and fully illuminated manuscripts, that were often bound in treasure bindings with metalwork and jewels.
-These are often much larger, with less text on each page and many illustrations, and if liturgical texts were originally usually kept on the altar or sacristy rather any library that the church or monastery who owned them may have had.
+Though often verging on the meaningless in modern marketing, "luxury" remains a legitimate and current technical term in art history for objects which are especially highly decorated to very high standards and which use expensive materials.
+Luxuries like this can play a role in developing trade-relations with colonies.

+The term is especially used for medieval manuscripts to distinguish between practical working books (for normal use) and fully illuminated manuscripts, that were often bound in treasure bindings with metalwork and jewels.
+These are often much larger, with less text on each page and many illustrations, and (if liturgical texts) were originally usually kept on the altar or in the sacristy rather than in any library that the church or monastery who owned them may have had.
 Secular luxury manuscripts were commissioned by the very wealthy and differed in the same ways from cheaper books.

-"Luxury" and luxury arts, may be used for other applied arts where both utilitarian and luxury versions of the same types of objects were made.
-This might cover metalwork, ceramics, glass, arms and armor, and a wide range of objects.
+"Luxury" and "luxury arts" may be used for other applied arts where both utilitarian and luxury versions of the same types of objects were made.
+This might cover metalwork, ceramics, glass, arms and armor, and various objects.
 It is much less used for objects from the fine arts, with no function beyond being an artwork: paintings, drawings, and sculpture, even though the disparity in cost between an expensive and cheap work may have been as large.

+History

+An awareness of a concept of luxury dates back at least as far as Plato.
+The issue of luxury was also considered by John Locke, Adam Smith, Karl Marx, George Simmel, and Max Weber.